 Used to refer to a ridge on a 3D shape at which two faces or surfaces meet.
+A cube has 12 edges, as shown in Fig. 4.
 Initially children may talk about both straight and curved edges; later, 'edge' refers only to boundaries of shapes which are straight lines.
-(See also side, surface.)
+(See also side.)